flare-lang/flare/.github/CONTRIBUTING.md

 we are not likely to accept pull requests that just change code style.
 Further, please make sure that any code you contribute adheres to the style of the surrounding code.
-The [EditorConfig](../.editorconfig) file in the project should be helpful for this, as should the `dotnet-format` command.
+The [EditorConfig](../.editorconfig) file in the project should be helpful for this, as should the `dotnet format` command.

 Please try to keep your pull request free of unrelated changes.
 If you need to fix another bug in order to make your pull request work, please submit that bug